Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 What is the Difference Between American Bittersweet and Oriental Bittersweet?

 American Bittersweet is a native plant that is relatively well-behaved.
-Oriental Bittersweet is an exotic that has become a dangerous invasive plant.
+Oriental Bittersweet (C. orbiculatus) is an exotic that has become a dangerous invasive plant.
 The term “exotic” refers to the fact that a plant is not a native plant.
 It has been imported from another part of the world.
-Many imported plants become what’s known as “invasive plants” which means that they grow very quickly and crowd out the native plants.
+Many imported plants become what’s known as “invasive plants” which means that they have no natural enemies here so they grow very quickly and crowd out the native plants.

 Oriental bittersweet is native to China, Japan and Korea.
 It was introduced into the United States in 1879 as an ornamental plant.
 It has escaped from gardens and naturalized in the landscape.
 It is much larger and faster growing than American bittersweet, growing as much as 60 feet in one year.
 It not only climbs trees, it kills them.
 The weight of the huge vines topples even the largest trees.
 The vines are very thick, often reaching 4 inches in diameter.
 They don’t just climb trees, they twine around the tree trunks and squeeze them in a process known as “girdling”.
 Eventually they strangle the trees and kill them.